-Empty properties are advertised weekly, from Friday.
+Empty properties are advertised weekly, from Thursday at 2pm.
 Applicants have until the following Wednesday at 2pm to bid for up to three properties which meet their needs.

 Further information on how to bid can be found in the Info4U user guide at Home4U.

 The top few bidding applicants with the highest priority will view the property, and the applicant with the highest priority will normally be offered the property.